 A cleft lip is a facial deformity that develops very early in pregnancy.
 It occurs when there is not enough tissue in the mouth area, and what tissue is present does not fuse together properly.
 A cleft palate is a similar deformity affecting the roof of the mouth.
 The two deformities can occur together or separately.
 Facial reconstruction can effectively correct a cleft lip and cleft palate.

-Cleft lip ranges in severity.
-In the mildest cases, the cleft lip is a barely noticeable notch in the upper lip.
+This condition ranges in severity.
+In the mildest cases, it is a barely noticeable notch in the upper lip.
 Cleft lip is described as complete or incomplete.
-In a complete cleft lip, the cleft extends all the way up to the base of the nose.
-In an incomplete cleft lip, the cleft stops somewhere short of the nose.
+In a complete case, the cleft extends all the way up to the base of the nose.
+In an incomplete case, the cleft stops somewhere short of the nose.
 Cleft lip can also be unilateral or bilateral, which means they can affect one side of the mouth or both sides.

 Except in the very mildest cases, cleft lip requires facial reconstruction surgery.
 The operation will typically be performed when the patient is about 12 weeks old.
 The infant will be placed under general anesthesia.
 Depending on the patient’s needs, our surgeon will reconstruct such features as the philtrum or groove above the upper lip.
 He will then sew the cleft closed.
 If the child has a bilateral cleft, our surgeon may choose to operate on one cleft at a time, so the patient will undergo two surgeries within several weeks of each other.